intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.6 Machine learning model training and development
 **Note:** The following analysis can be found in the [05-KFP_Pipeline.ipynb](html/05-KFP_Pipeline.html).

 The best-performing model is the DNN model trained using FastAI collab_learner.
-In order to control overfitting, the original data has been slipped into 75% as the train set and 25% as the test set.
+To control overfitting, the original data has been slipped into 75% as the train set and 25% as the test set.
 The model will be trained on the training set and evaluated using scaled RMSE and original RMSE on the test set.
 Unlike many other deep learning frameworks that use a fixed or decreasing learning rate, FastAI uses a cyclic learning rate to make the model training converge faster.
 To make sure the result is reproducible, we set the random_seed before model training.
 We have a constraint to minimise the training cost; therefore, we didn't use a GPU.
 The DNN model training took 10 minutes to complete.

 Both our base recommender and XGBoost models have surpassed all open Black Friday models.
-Before we deploy these models into production, it's important to fine-tune the model hyper parameters to achieve additional prediction performance with low effort.
-Hyperparameter tuning normally requires running multiple similar model training tasks with different settings, and choose the best settings which produce the best performance.
-Hyperparameter tuning can be costly when the dataset is very large and the model training is very expensive or time consuming.
+Before we deploy these models into production, it's important to fine-tune the model hyperparameters to achieve additional prediction performance with low effort.
+Hyperparameter tuning normally requires running multiple similar model training tasks with different settings and choosing the best settings that produce the best performance.
+Hyperparameter tuning can be costly when the dataset is very large and the model training is very expensive or time-consuming.
 In that case, the hyperparameter tuning may run on a subset of the training data to cut the cost.
-In our case, we use the full training dataset because it size is acceptable.
+In our case, we use the full training dataset because its size is acceptable.

 We chose two different models, XGBoost and Pytorch + FastAI.
 They require different ways to tune.
 Because of its popularity, the XGB model is widely supported.
-The hyperparameter tuning for XGBoost model is by using the Scikit-Learn RandomizedSearchCV function:
+The hyperparameter tuning for the XGBoost model is by using the Scikit-Learn RandomizedSearchCV function:

 > xgb_hpt = RandomizedSearchCV(xgb1,
                         parameters,